pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rnn.md

 ```

 ### 5. Running the project
-To run the project with Pendo integration you should be able to generate iOS and Android projects.
+To run the project with Pendo integration, you should be able to generate iOS and Android projects.
 You can generate them by running `npx expo prebuild`, or `npx expo run:[ios|android]` (which will run prebuild automatically).
-You can also use development builds in this context - the easiest way to do this is to run `npx expo install expo-dev-client` prior to prebuild or run, and it's also possible to add the library at any later time (Additional information can be found here: [Adding custom native code](https://docs.expo.dev/workflow/customizing/#generate-native-projects-with-prebuild) )
+You can also use development builds in this context - the easiest way to do this is to run `npx expo install expo-dev-client` prior to prebuild or run, and it's also possible to add the library at a later time (Additional information can be found here: [Adding custom native code](https://docs.expo.dev/workflow/customizing/#generate-native-projects-with-prebuild) )

 ### 6. Verify Installation

 1. In the Pendo UI, go to Settings>Subscription Settings.
 2. Hover over your app and select View app details.
-3. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
+3. Select the **Install Settings** tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
 4. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 ## Limitations
 Please note **Expo Go** is not supported by Pendo because Pendo SDK has a native plugin which is not part of the Expo Go app.
 Pendo can be used in development builds **only**.
-You can read more about development builds [Adding custom native code with development builds](https://docs.expo.dev/workflow/customizing/)
+You can read more about development builds here [Adding custom native code with development builds].(https://docs.expo.dev/workflow/customizing/)

 ## Pivots
-Pay attention to the following APIs ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates an initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
+Pay attention to the following APIs, ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates an initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
 If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.

 ## Limitations
 * To support hybrid mode with React Native Navigation, please open a ticket.